maku77/claude-config/commands/ja.md

   - If the input text contains unnatural English, provide a corrected version with natural English expressions
   - Japanese translation of the phrase or sentence

-Please display responses simply without Markdown formatting.
+Display responses simply without Markdown formatting.
-Please don't display unnecessary messages at the beginning and end.
+Don't display unnecessary messages at the beginning and end.